-0-10% Public 90-100% Private (of balance of balance required) required) 13-23% Private
+0-10% 90-100% Private (of balance required)

+Public (of 13-23% Private (Fees and charges)

+balance 13-23% Filvate (rees and charges)

+required)

 Council has decided that a combination of public and private funding is appropriate for the wastewater activity.
 Private funds of 13-23% is obtained via user fees and charges and the balance of funding through private funds via Targeted Rates of 90%-100% and public funding via General Rates of up to 10%.
 Council uses powers provided in the Trade Waste Bylaw to recover exacerbator costs from trade waste users with large volumes of trade waste.